PacktPublishing/Web-Development-with-Blazor-Third-Edition/README.md

-# Web-Development-with-Blazor-Second-Edition
+# Web-Development-with-Blazor, Third-Edition
-Code Repository for [Web Development with Blazor, Third Edition](https://www.packtpub.com/product/web-development-with-blazor-second-edition/9781803241494) Published by Packt
+This is the code repository for [Web-Development-with-Blazor, Third Edition]( https://www.packtpub.com/product/web-development-with-blazor-third-edition/9781835465912), published by Packt.

-**An in-depth practical guide for .NET developers to build interactive UIs with C#**
+** A practical guide to start building interactive UIs with C# 12 and .NET 8**

+The author of this book is - Jimmy Engström
-## About the book
+## About the book(long descriptio in EPIC)

-Blazor is an essential tool if you want to build interactive web apps without JavaScript, but it has a learning curve.
-Updated with the latest code in .NET 8 and C# 12 and written by someone who adopted Blazor early, this book will help you overcome the challenges associated with being a beginner with Blazor and teach you the best coding practices.

-You’ll start by learning how to leverage the power of Blazor and exploring the full capabilities of both Blazor Server and Blazor WebAssembly.
-Then, you'll move on to the practical part, centered around a sample project – a blog engine.
-You'll apply all your newfound knowledge about creating Blazor projects, the inner workings of Razor syntax, validating forms, and creating your own components.

-This new edition also looks at source generators, dives deeper into Blazor WebAssembly with ahead-of-time, and includes a dedicated new chapter demonstrating how to move components of an existing JavaScript (Angular, React) or MVC-based website to Blazor or combine the two.
-You’ll also see how to use Blazor (Hybrid) together with .NET MAUI to create cross-platform desktop and mobile applications.
+Web Development with Blazor is your essential guide to building and deploying interactive web applications in C# – without relying on JavaScript.

+Written by an early Blazor adopter and updated for .NET 8, this book takes you through the end-to-end development of an example app, helping you to overcome common challenges along the way.
+You’ll pick up both Blazor Server and Blazor WebAssembly and discover cutting-edge tools to enrich your development experience.

+Responding to evolving needs, this edition introduces flexible hosting models, allowing you to mix and match hosting approaches to create flexible and scalable Blazor applications.
+It also presents the new Blazor templates, which provide ready-made solutions to simplify and expedite development.
+You'll learn about the game-changing server-side rendering (SSR), a hybrid hosting model blending the strengths of Blazor Server and Blazor WebAssembly, as well as streaming rendering, a new technique that boosts the performance and user experience of Blazor apps.

-When you reach the end of this book, you'll have the confidence you need to create and deploy production-ready Blazor applications, and you'll have a big-picture view of the Blazor landscape.
+By the end of this book, you'll have the confidence you need to create and deploy production-ready Blazor applications using best practices, along with a big-picture view of the Blazor landscape.

-## What you will learn
+## Key Takeaways

-- Understand the different technologies that can be used with Blazor, such as Blazor Server, Blazor WebAssembly, and Blazor Hybrid
+- Understand how and when to use Blazor Server, Blazor WebAssembly, and Blazor Hybrid
-- Find out how to build simple and advanced Blazor components
+- Learn how to build simple and advanced Blazor components
-- Explore the differences between Blazor Server and Blazor WebAssembly projects
-- Discover how Minimal APIs work and build your own API
+- Explore how Minimal APIs work and build your own API
-- Explore existing JavaScript libraries in Blazor and JavaScript interoperability
+- Discover how to use streaming rendering and server-side rendering (SSR)
+- Mix and match different hosting models to create flexible and scalable Blazor apps
+- Familiarise yourself with the new Blazor templates that simplify development
-- Learn techniques to debug your Blazor Server and Blazor WebAssembly applications
+- Debug your Blazor Server and Blazor WebAssembly applications

-- Test Blazor components using bUnit
+## Outline and Chapter Summary

 ## Table of Contents
 ### Chapters